artefactory/redis-team-THM/blog/content/04_redis-saturn.md

 But during the Hackathon, Redis Ventures provided us credits to use both products with the full developer experience.

 We created a new subscription, using a flexible plan.
 Redis Cloud Enterprise can support AWS, GCP and Azure.
-After setting up the cloud provider, we chose AWS, and region were to deploy, we configured advanced settings such as database replication, we did't need it and lastly the size of 26 GB for the database, and high availability.
+As part of the set-up we had to define:
+- cloud provider: we chose AWS
+- region where to deploy
+- database replication: we did't need it
+- database size: 26 GB
+- high availability.

 Redis Cloud Enterprise really has a lot of configuration settings if you want to fine tune your production workloads.